miniflux/website/content/docs/rules.md

 <h2 id="global-filtering-rules">Global Filtering Rules <a class="anchor" href="#global-filtering-rules" title="Permalink">¶</a></h2>

-User level article filters that are applied to all articles from all feeds.
+Global filters are defined on the Settings page and are automatically applied to all articles from all feeds.

-Each rule is required to be on a different line.
+- Each rule must be on a separate line.

-Field Options can be re-used.
-Example: There can be multiple `EntryTitle` rules.
+- Duplicate rules are allowed.
+For example, having multiple `EntryTitle` rules is possible.

-The provided RegEx should be in the [RE2 syntax](https://golang.org/s/re2syntax).
+- The provided RegEx should use the [RE2 syntax](https://golang.org/s/re2syntax).
+- The order of the rules matters as the processor stops on the first match for both Block and Keep rules.

 Rule Format:

 ```
 FieldName=RegEx
 FieldName=RegEx
 FieldName=RegEx
 ```

-Field Options:
+Available Fields:

-- EntryTitle
+- `EntryTitle`
-- EntryURL
+- `EntryURL`
-- EntryCommentsURL
+- `EntryCommentsURL`
-- EntryContent
+- `EntryContent`
-- EntryAuthor
+- `EntryAuthor`
-- EntryTag
+- `EntryTag`

-Location: `/settings`

-**Note**: Order of rules will matter as the processor stops on the first match, for both Block & Keep rules.

 ### Block Rules